Grow visibly thicker, fuller hair

 Want to see vegan hair regrowth?
 Deal with the underlying issue.
 After that, conditions like telogen effluvium (hair loss from chronic stress, illness, or injury) will begin to self-correct over a period of a few months.

 Of course, even if your vegan hair loss reverses on its own, you may want to talk to a healthcare provider about speeding things up with topical minoxidil.
-This generic version of Rogaine® is a vasodilator that’s clinically proven to help increase your healthy hair count.
+This generic version of Rogaine® is a vasodilator that may help increase your healthy hair count.

 It can also potentially prevent some instances of hair thinning by bringing more blood and oxygen to your hair follicles and decreasing the telogen phase, the resting phase of the hair growth cycle